Syncrofosatron/Syncrofosatron/README.md

 - 👋 Hi, I’m @Syncrofosatron
 - 👀 I’m interested in video games, web development or just say, programming in general, it doesn't hurt to try art and music using the same ;)
 - 🌱 I’m currently learning Full stack web development.
 - 💞️ I’m looking to collaborate on ...
+Seems like I am out of ideas, so a little help I guess?
 - 📫 How to reach me: Gmail - nmcnemis@gmail.com

 <!---